findryankp/mvcGo/readme.md

 </div>

 ## 💫 About
-We aim to automate feature creation to make it faster and easier.
-Our approach includes using the MVC architecture with the Echo framework, Gorm, and other tools.
+We aim to automate feature creation, making it faster and easier.
+Our approach leverages the MVC architecture with the Echo framework, Gorm, and other tools.

-Our goal is to make it possible to create CRUD features in less than one minute.
-Additionally, a `Dockerfile`, `.gitignore` will also be generated.
+Our goal is to enable the creation of CRUD features in less than one minute.
+Additionally, a `Dockerfile` and a `.gitignore` file will also be generated.

 ## 🚀 Import
 ```shell